AI Use Cases/Logistics

 What is the timeframe to deploy AI sales forecasting?

-Deployment takes 10-14 weeks from contract to full production.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 cover TMS and EDI integration setup; weeks 3-5 involve historical data ingestion and model training on your freight lanes, customer segments, and cost drivers; weeks 6-8 focus on Sales tool integration and user testing; weeks 9-10 are soft launch with parallel forecasting; weeks 11-14 are production go-live and optimization.
-Most Logistics clients see measurable results - improved bid accuracy and margin lift - within 60 days of go-live as the model begins learning from live booking and outcome data.
+A rollout like this is scoped to show measurable results - improved bid accuracy and margin lift - within 60 days of go-live as the model begins learning from live booking and outcome data.

 What data sources does the AI sales forecasting system use for Logistics?